 Don’t Freeze that Mole (Mole Removal Philadelphia)

-Come to either of our Chandler Cosmetic Surgery offices for freeze off mole removal, and best mole removal in the Philadelphia, PA, South Jersey, NJ, Main Line, and surrounding area and have Dr. Chandler evaluate you for surgical treatment of your freeze a mole off, facial moles and skin tags.
-He has extensive experience freezing moles these skin blemishes and takes pride in doing so with the most minimal scarring possible.
+Visit any of our Chandler Cosmetic Surgery offices in Philadelphia, PA, South Jersey, NJ, the Main Line, and surrounding areas for top-notch mole removal.
+Dr. Chandler will personally evaluate you for surgical treatment of facial moles, skin tags, and other blemishes.
+With extensive experience in freezing off moles, he takes pride in ensuring the most minimal scarring possible.

 Can You Freeze Off a Mole: How Does it Work?

-The procedure doesn’t take long and begins with your doctor giving you a local anesthetic.
-They will then use liquid nitrogen to freeze the mole and force it off the skin.
-Afterward, there may be some swelling and redness for a few days, but this should disappear quickly.
-In some cases, your doctor will give you antibiotics to prevent infection.
+The procedure is relatively quick.
+It starts with your doctor administering a local anesthetic.
+Afterward, they will apply liquid nitrogen to freeze the mole, causing it to eventually fall off.
+Some swelling and redness might occur for a few days, but these symptoms typically subside quickly.
+In certain cases, your doctor might prescribe antibiotics to prevent any potential infections.

 Click to Call Today – (609) 877-2800